Estelle Akofio-Sowah

-Estelle Akofio-Sowah is a Scottish born, Ghanaian businesswoman and the current CSquared Ghana Country Manager and former Google Ghana country manager.
+Estelle Akofio-Sowah is a Ghanaian businesswoman and the current CSquared Ghana Country Manager and former Google Ghana country manager.
 Estelle was once the managing director of BusyInternet, an internet service provider in Ghana.

 Early life

-Estelle was born in Scotland to a Ghanaian father.
-Her family moved to Osu in Ghana when she was 6 months old.
+Born in Scotland to a Ghanaian father, her family moved to Osu in Ghana when she was 6 months old.

 Education

 She attended Ghana International School then to University of Sussex from which she has a degree in Economics and Development Studies and also a Fellow of the second class of the Africa Leadership Initiative-West Africa and a member of the Aspen Global Leadership Network.